-Finding information on leads can take time — but it’s time well-spent if it eliminates the risk that a salesperson will invest time into an account that will never result in a sale.
-You can use school websites and internet searches to collect information, and sales prospecting tools are available that can help you find schools that match your ideal customer profile who are looking to buy.
-There are also companies specifically focused on the EdTech market that can provide you with valuable information about your prospects.
+Finding information on leads can take time – but it’s time well spent if it eliminates the risk that a salesperson will invest time into an account that will never result in a sale.
+You can use school websites and internet searches to collect information, and sales prospecting tools can help you find schools that match your ideal customer profile who are looking to buy.
+There are also companies focused explicitly on the EdTech market that can provide you with valuable information about your prospects.

-Pursuing prospects that have the characteristics of your ideal customer can help your sales team make the best use of its time and close more deals.
+Pursuing prospects with the characteristics of your ideal customer can help your sales team make the best use of its time and close more deals.

 2. Prepare for a long sales cycle

 Schools rarely make technology purchases at random times of the year.
 K-12 schools governed by a school board, for example, typically begin working on a budget late in the previous year.
 Finalize it in the spring, and make purchases in the late spring or throughout the summer when funds are available.
 Private schools and universities will budget based on anticipated tuition and other sources of income to develop their annual budgets.

 To propose an item for the budget, a committee researches at least a year before they intend to purchase to provide the board with the information it needs at budget time.
 In other words, you won’t call a school district or university in April and expect to deliver tablets and install wireless networking in July of the same year.
 The following July is more realistic for implementation.

 Occasionally, schools will find that they have some budget that they need to use – or lose – before the next cycle.
 In those cases, a project may get bumped up to the current year.

 Whether a school is planning to upgrade IT systems the following year or looking to spend use-it-or-lose-it money, you want the school to consider asking your business for a quote.
 Nurturing leads is essential in the education vertical to keep your name and information on the solutions you provide in front of potential customers.